touhidrahman/nx-starter-single-app/README.md

+# Backend Philosophy

+Each resource is broken down into three layers:

+1. **Core** - Very basic APIs with no relations.
+These APIs should be hidden and only to be used for Super Admins.
+2. **CRUD** - These APIs only include typical CRUD paths and nothing more.
+May have logic that is required for the buisiness feature.
+3. **Custom** - Every other API that involves an endpoint outside of the typical CRUD paths.

+Each type of APIs are prefixed with the layer name, e.g.- `core\users`, `crud\users`, `custom\users`.

 # How to work with Drizzle & Migration for Production environment?

 When you create or change any table schema, generate a new file which will be used to migrate: